foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/introduction.rst

 Introduction
 ------------

-The MLI Specification defines the following groups of NN kernels:
+The following groups of NN kernels are defined:

   - Convolution Group